 The fuselage stubs were assembled to check their fit, this proved to be excellent.
 I opted to keep open the starboard right gun ammo panels.

 NOTE that the 7.62mm M60C guns types and configurations may vary on Bronco's.
 Often these guns are not even installed, so check which particular Bronco model you want.

 Below the stubs are hardpoint to carry for example 2.75" rocket launchers.

-The stub were set in place and only very tiny amounts of putty were needed.
+The stubs were set in place and only very tiny amounts of putty were needed.
 After drying, the putty was removed with a cloth with nail polish remover.
 This avoids sanding and is quick.

 I also joined the rear tail cone halves.
 Though not decided if this single cone will be set opened up swivelled to port I detailed the avionics rack #D11 inside nevertheless.